sickfff/groriz11/README.md

 ### 🧠 About Me

 Hi!
-I'm Gabriel Roriz Silva — a passionate developer, designer, and storyteller blending technology and narrative into unique experiences.
+I'm 𐌔𐌉𐌂𐌊.dll — a passionate developer, designer, and storyteller blending technology and narrative into unique experiences.
 Inspired by studios like **Naughty Dog**, I explore new creative frontiers through code and world-building.
 Whether crafting a frontend UI or designing entire universes, I thrive at the intersection of **creativity** and **logic**.

 🚀 **Highlight Project**: